Peanut butter: Water blanching

-After the kernels are arranged in troughs, the skin of the kernel is cracked on opposite sides by rolling it through sharp stationary blades.
+After the kernels are arranged in troughs, the skin of the kernel is cracked on opposite sides by rolling it through sharp, stationary blades.
 While the skins are removed, the kernels are brought through a one-minute hot water bath and placed on a swinging pad with canvas on top.
 The swinging action of the pad rubs off the skins.
 Afterward, the blanched kernels are dried for at least six hours by hot air at 120 F.

 After blanching, the peanuts are screened and inspected to eliminate the burnt and rotten peanuts.
 A blower is also used to remove light peanuts and discolored peanuts are removed using a color sorting machine.

 Grinding

 After blanching the peanuts are sent to grinding to be manufactured into peanut butter.
 The peanuts are then sent through two sizes of grinders.
 The first grinder produces a medium grind, and the second produces a fine grind.
-At this point, salt, sugar and a vegetable oil stabilizer may be added to the fine grind; this adds flavor and allows the peanut butter to stay as a homogeneous mixture.
+At this point, salt, sugar, and vegetable oil stabilizer may be added to the fine grind; this adds flavor and allows the peanut butter to stay as a homogeneous mixture.
 Chopped peanuts may also be added at this stage to produce "chunky" peanut butter.